Medieval archaeology: Rural settlements and landscapes

-Towns
+Towns and Urbanism

 There is a broad spectrum of pre-urban and urban settlements in the Middle Ages (e.g. early medieval trading places at the Northern Sea and the Baltic Sea, former Roman cities and town foundations of the late Middle Ages).

 An important field of research is urban archaeology in still existing towns, which is determined by rescue archaeology.